GROWWW FEMALE ENGINEERS SCHOLARSHIP PROGRAMME

 At MOL Group we are committed to strengthen the culture of gender diversity by supporting an environment that allows our global workforce of various experiences and ideas to contribute to jointly achieved results without boundaries.

-Our aim is to inspire and support young women to face the challenges in gaining expertise in the Oil&Gas industry and become future leaders.
+Our aim is to inspire and support young women to face the challenges in gaining expertise in the energy industry and become future leaders.